Helping Clients Combat Sex and Violent Offender Registry Offenses

 - Not residing at the registered address or location

 Failure to comply with these provisions of the Indiana Code can lead to severe penalties.
 Violations of Indiana’s registry requirements are classified as Level 6 felonies punishable by a 6 month to 2 ½ year prison sentence and a maximum fine of $10,000.
-Additionally, if the sex or violent offender has a prior unrelated conviction for a registry offense, the offense may be elevated to a Level 5 felony, punishable by 1 to 6 years in prison and a fine of up to to $10,000.
+Additionally, if the sex or violent offender has a prior unrelated conviction for a registry offense, the offense may be elevated to a Level 5 felony, punishable by 1 to 6 years in prison and a fine of up to $10,000.

 Sexually Violent Predators, Offenders against Children, and Serious Sex Offenders